 The primary backup features are:

 - Command-line interface

-It is a command line backup tool popular among Linux users especially System Administrators.
-It feature rich including incremental backups, update whole directory tree and file system, both local and remote backups, preserve file permissions, ownership, links and many more.
+It is a command-line backup tool popular among Linux users, especially System Administrators.
+It is feature-rich including incremental backups, updating the whole directory tree and file system, both local and remote backups, preserving file permissions, ownership, links, and many more.

-It is free and open source software which is cross platform and feature rich and users can contribute to it’s development or just participate in testing it.
+Fwbackups is free and open-source software that is cross-platform and feature-rich and users can contribute to its development or just participate in testing it.
 It has an intuitive interface that allows users to do backups easily.

 It has features such as:

 - Simple interface

 - Exclude files and directories plus many more

 Bacula is open-source data backup, recovery, and verification software that is designed to be enterprise-ready with certain complexities, though these complexities actually define its powerful features such as backup configurations, remote backups plus many more.